nils-mathieu/piscine-rust/module-02.md

 ## Introduction

-Using primitive types will only get so far.
+Using primitive types will only get you so far.
 Composing those types into larger types is the way to go!
 Rust makes good use of encapsulation, product and sum types, and more generally, algebraic data types to enpower developpers into constructing powerful abstractions without losing any bit of performance.

 This module will show you how to create new types to better represent the data you manipulate.
 By